canonical/postfix-relay-operators/README.md

 # Postfix Relay operator

-This repository contains the Postfix Relay operator the charms.
+This repository contains the Postfix Relay operator charms.

 ## Project and community